• Skip to main content

 MTR (public transit)

-Hong Kong has an excellent and easy-to-use public transportation system, complete with an extensive tunnel system.
+Hong Kong has an excellent and easy-to-use public transportation system with an extensive tunnel system.
 As a result, many of the stations have up to 6 entrances, spanning several blocks at street level.

 Note that several of the stations or entrances may still be closed following recent protests.

-• An Octopus card will save you money on ferries, buses and trains.
-If you are going to be in the city for more than a couple of days, it may be worth getting.
+- An Octopus card will save you money on ferries, buses and trains.
+If you will be in the city for more than a couple of days, it may be worth getting.

 Star Ferry